blueflag/redux-blueflag/packages/enty-docs/src/content/guides/getting-started.md

 ```
 Read more: [Api]

-### 3. Connect to react
+## 3. Connect to react
-Currently Enty uses redux to store it's data.
-The api we recently created exports a store that
-we can dump into a redux provider.
+To allow the hooks to access state we need to wrap our app in the provider exported from the api.

 ```jsx
 // index.js